boutell/tome/README.md

 * Undo.
 DONE
 * Redo
 * Refactor such that this doesn't all have to be one file and multiple instances of the editor become possible.
 DONE
-* Real dialog for "find" with a field that supports much the same editing functionality as the document via an editor instance.
+* "Sub-editors" for editing fields like "Find."
+DONE
+* Bare-bones Find DONE
-* Find
+* Find Again
 * Find and Replace
+* Parens aware indent
+* Debug indent more
+* Help Screen (as a scrollable read-only editor)
 * Comment toggling
 * File locking for the actual file
 * Make the js stuff file extension specific